Nathbecode/JobApply/README.md

 - **Profile Management**: Add and update a CV, add a profile picture.

 ## Application Links
-- The link to the application where I worked on the front-end can be found here: [Front-End Application Link].
+- The link to the application here: [Front-End Application Link].
-- The link to the application where I worked on the back-end can be found here: [Back-End Application Link].